 - Printable Recipe Card for Oven Baked Chuck Roast

-There is nothing quite as classic as a beef pot roast in the oven when it comes to a Sunday dinner.
+There is nothing quite as classic as a roast in the oven when it comes to a Sunday pot roast dinner.
 Sunday meals are meant for gathering around the table and enjoying the comfort of a homecooked meal.

 Our whole family most often enjoys this oven-baked chuck roast recipe on Sundays.
 In the mornings, all I have to do is wake up, sear the beef chuck roast, cut the root vegetables, mix the sauce and then place everything in the oven.